FRANCESCA BONAITA

 BIO

-Following her debut at the Weill Recital Hall at Carnegie Hall in New York with a solo violin recital, and with the Bacau Philharmonic Orchestra performing Tchaikovsky’s Violin Concerto, she embarked on an intense solo and chamber music career, receiving critical and public acclaim.
-She has a keen interest in a broad repertoire, ranging from the 20th century to contemporary music.
+With her debut at the Weill Recital Hall at Carnegie Hall in New York, in a solo violin recital, and her performance of Tchaikovsky’s Violin Concerto with the M. Jora Philharmonic Orchestra of Bacau embarked on an intense solo and chamber career, receiving enthusiastic acclaim from both critics and audiences.
+She is deeply engaged in a wide-ranging repertoire, extending from the 20th century to contemporary music.

-She has been invited to perform for Unione Musicale in Turin, MITO, Serate Musicali in Milan, Amici della Musica in Padua, MantovaMusica, Bologna Festival, Emilia Romagna Festival, I Concerti della Normale in Pisa, and Accademia dei Cameristi in Bari—debuting at Teatro Ponchielli in Cremona, Sala Verdi of the Conservatory, Auditorium Fondazione Cariplo, Teatro degli Arcimboldi, Teatro Filodrammatici, Teatro Gerolamo, and Palazzina Liberty in Milan, as well as Palazzo Barolo in Turin, Teatro Grande in Brescia, Teatro Filarmonico in Verona, Palazzo Pisani in Venice, Sala dei Giganti at Palazzo Liviano in Padua, Palazzo Ducale in Genoa, Teatro Bibiena in Mantua, Palazzo Chigi Saracini in Siena, and Cappella Palatina of the Royal Palace of Caserta.
-Internationally, she has performed in Germany, Austria—including Musikverein and Arnold Schönberg Center in Vienna—Switzerland, France, Spain, Belgium, the United Kingdom, Norway, Greece, Romania, Hungary, and the USA.
+She has been invited to perform, collaborating with prominent figures of the international concert scene, for Unione Musicale in Turin, MITO Festival, Serate Musicali in Milan, Amici della Musica in Padua, MantovaMusica, Bologna Festival, Emilia Romagna Festival, I Concerti della Normale in Pisa, and the Accademia dei Cameristi in Bari.
+She has debuted at Teatro Ponchielli in Cremona, Sala Verdi of the Milan Conservatory, Auditorium Fondazione Cariplo, Teatro degli Arcimboldi, Teatro Filodrammatici, Teatro Gerolamo, and Palazzina Liberty in Milan; Palazzo Barolo in Turin; Teatro Grande in Brescia; Teatro Filarmonico in Verona; Palazzo Pisani in Venice; Sala dei Giganti in Padua; Palazzo Ducale in Genoa; Teatro Bibiena in Mantua; Palazzo Chigi Saracini in Siena; and the Cappella Palatina of the Royal Palace of Caserta.
+Abroad, she has performed in Germany, Austria (at the Musikverein and the Arnold Schönberg Center in Vienna), Switzerland, France, Spain, Belgium, the UK, Norway, Greece, Romania, Hungary, and the USA.

-She was admitted to the Advanced Training Courses at the Stauffer Academy in Cremona and the Chigiana Academy in Siena, studying with Salvatore Accardo (2014-2019), and has attended masterclasses with renowned international artists such as Andrey Baranov, Dmitri Chichlov, Mihaela Martin, Jonian Kadesha, Natalia Prishepenko, Sergey Khachatryan, Ilya Grubert, Atos Trio, and Trio di Parma.
+She was admitted to advanced courses at the Stauffer Academy in Cremona and the Chigiana Academy in Siena with Salvatore Accardo (2014–2019), and attended masterclasses with internationally renowned artists including Andrey Baranov, Dmitri Chichlov, Mihaela Martin, Jonian Kadesha, Natalia Prishepenko, Sergey Khachatryan, Ilya Grubert, the Atos Trio, and the Trio di Parma.

-After obtaining a classical high school diploma with top honors from Liceo G. Parini in Milan, she was awarded several prestigious honors for her artistic achievements, including the Premio Italia Giovane, under the patronage of the Italian Parliament, Senate, and Ministry of Cultural Heritage and Activities, the Grandi Guglie della Grande Milano Award, and the Montale Award Fuori di Casa Montal/Arte Giovani 2024.
+She completed her classical high school diploma with top marks at Liceo Parini in Milan and has been awarded several honors for artistic merit, including the Premio Italia Giovane, Premio Grandi Guglie della Grande Milano, and the Premio Montale fuori di casa – Montal/Arte Giovani 2024.